Qumulo/docs/shift-from-s3.md

   For more information, see [Understanding and getting your AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) in the AWS General Reference

 ### Example IAM Policy
-In the following example, the IAM policy gives permission to read from and write to a the `my-folder` folder in the `my-bucket`.
+In the following example, the IAM policy gives permission to read from and write to the `my-folder` folder in the `my-bucket`.
 This policy can give users the minimal set of permissions required to run Shift-From and Shift-To Jobs.

 ```json
 {